 - The role each parent has played and will play in the upbringing and care of the child.

 - The willingness of each parent to actively support the child’s contact with the other parent.

 - The willingness of each parent to maintain a close relationship with the child.

 - The child’s preference.

 - Any history of family abuse or sexual abuse.

 - Any other factors that the court may think are relevant to the child’s custody.

-This is a filing for custody in Virginia, which also means that it is subject to the Uniform Child Custody Jurisdiction and Enforcement Act.
-Therefore, you must also file this affidavit, which should include information on the child’s present address, the places where that child has lived in the past five years, and with whom that child has lived during the five year period, amongst other things listed on the form.
+For this reason, you must also file an affidavit detailing the child’s present address, the places where that child has lived in the past five years, and with whom that child has lived during the five year period, amongst other things listed on the form.